 The FlyawayHomes model ensures that we can build PSH projects quickly and cost-effectively, providing housing for the homeless in Los Angeles, as a start for them to rebuild their lives.

-The founders of FlyawayHomes are driven by a calling to help end homelessness, both locally and nationally.
-They came together when working on a Permanent Supportive Housing task force in conjunction with The People Concern in 2016.
+Our Founders came together when working on a Permanent Supportive Housing task force in conjunction with The People Concern in 2016.
+Our FlyawayHomes team is driven by a calling to help end homelessness, both locally and nationally.
 They bring creative thinking, diligence, real estate development, financial and managerial experience to the Company.

 Over 50 years of development experience and a passion for helping the most vulnerable